-- Safe from bugs: Correct behavior of the code, now and in the future
+- Safe from bugs with correct behavior now and in the future

-- Ready for change: Architectural patterns that allow you to modify the code without major rewrites.
+- Ready for change with architectural patterns that allow for modifications without extensive rewrites.

 Over the next couple of weeks, I will complete this course and will publish my notes and thoughts on the material.
 You can also take the course at https://www.edx.org/course/software-construction-java-mitx-6-005-1x

 Why am I taking this course?

 I have worked with Java in the past.
 I do not like using the language.
 However, I was thoroughly impressed with the MIT Python course as it taught valuable concepts that are applicable to any programming language.
 I am taking this Java course in the hope of learning broader software development principles, with the use of Java as the language of instruction.